spicysomtam/word-count-beam-dataflow/README.md

 #### Cloud Function with trigger example

-I just used the gui, defining a Cloud Storage function using a Cloud Storage trigger (event Finalize/create).
+To create the Cloud Function I just used Cloud Functions in the GCP console, defining a Cloud Storage trigger (event Finalize/create).
 I called it `bucket_watcher`.

-Sample code is in the `python-cloud-function-bucket-watcher`; cut and paste `main.py` into the cloud function.
+Sample code is in the `python-cloud-function-bucket-watcher`; cut and paste `main.py` into the cloud function (`Python3.8`).

 Use the dependancies in the `requirements.txt` to setup the same file in the Cloud Function.